Fun learning activities for 0–3-year-olds

-There are lots of games and activities you can do with your child to have fun together and get them developing important skills, such as speaking and listening and developing eye-hand co-ordination.
-Read on for some ideas.
+There are so many games and activities you can do with your child to have fun together and get them developing important skills, such as speaking and listening and developing hand-eye co-ordination.

 Games and activities